qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 #### 1. **Data Parallelism (Most Common for Mini-batch SGD)**
    - **How it Works**: In data parallelism, each instance in the cluster (e.g., multiple `ml.m5.xlarge` instances) maintains a **complete copy of the model**.
 The **training dataset is split across instances**, and each instance processes a different subset of data simultaneously.
 This enables multiple instances to complete forward and backward passes on different data batches independently.
    - **Epoch Distribution**: Even though each instance processes all the specified epochs, they only work on a portion of the dataset for each epoch.
 After each batch, instances synchronize their gradient updates across all instances using a method such as *all-reduce*.
 This ensures that while each instance is working with a unique data batch, the model weights remain consistent across instances.
-   - **Key Insight**: Because all instances process the specified number of epochs and synchronize weight updates between batches, each instance’s training contributes to a cohesive, shared model.
+   - **Key Insight**: Because all instances process the specified number of epochs and synchronize weight updates between batches, each instance's training contributes to a cohesive, shared model.
 The **effective epoch count across instances appears to be shared** because data parallelism allows each instance to handle a fraction of the data per epoch, not the epochs themselves.
-Data parallelism is well-suited for models that can fit into a single instance’s memory and benefit from increased data throughput.
+Data parallelism is well-suited for models that can fit into a single instance's memory and benefit from increased data throughput.

 #### 2. **Model Parallelism (Best for Large Models)**
    - **How it Works**: Model parallelism divides the model itself across multiple instances, not the data.
-This approach is best suited for very large models that cannot fit into a single GPU or instance’s memory (e.g., large language models).
+This approach is best suited for very large models that cannot fit into a single GPU or instance's memory (e.g., large language models).
    - **Epoch Distribution**: The model is partitioned so that each instance is responsible for specific layers or components.
 Data flows sequentially through these partitions, where each instance processes a part of each batch and passes it to the next instance.
    - **Key Insight**: This approach is more complex due to the dependency between model components, so **synchronization occurs across the model layers rather than across data batches**.
 Model parallelism generally suits scenarios with exceptionally large model architectures that exceed memory limits of typical instances.